cjnevin/PapyrusCore/README.md

 Reusable library for playing Scrabble games.

-## Papyrus
-Initialising a game of scrabble can be done using this class, simply call the newGame method on an instance.
+### Bag
+The tile bag, provides methods for drawing and replacing tiles.

-### Boundary
+### Board
-A boundary is a representation of two positions which is used internally for a myriad of different tasks.
+The current board representation.

 ### Dawg
 This module is essentially a wrapper for the word list, it provides a lookup method and a way of returning anagrams given a set of parameters.
 Dawg stands for directed acyclic word graph.

-### Move
-This module determines possible moves on the current board for a player and dawg.
-This is what the AI will use in determining the best possible play.

-### Play
-This module provides methods for submitting plays for Papyrus to validate and execute internally.
+## Game
+Initialising a game of scrabble can be done using this class, simply call the newGame or restoreGame.

+Solver state will be restored using player information, however developer is responsible for restoring bag state.

 ### Player
-A player is an individual user playing in the current instance of Papyrus, they may be either human or AI and have a score and tiles associated with them.

-### Position
-A position represents a particular row, column and axis.

-### Square
-A square represents an individual square on the board providing context to its type, tile, and position.

-### Tile
-A tile represents an individual character/value pair in the game, its used extensively internally.
-Tiles have a placement property which provides context where it is in the flow of the game.
-Tiles may be owned by players and squares.
+A player can be either a Human or a Computer, Computer's have a difficulty associated with them and are automated.
+Both have the solutions they have played, the tiles they have in their rack and their score.

+Based loosely on [scrabble-solver](https://github.com/ipha/scrabble-solver) by [ipha](https://github.com/ipha)